 We have obtained and plan to continue to seek regulatory approval of our product candidates outside of the United States.
 We also have existing commercialization collaborations in certain territories outside the United States such as with SciClone, Takeda Israel, Swixx Biopharma AG, Adium, and WEP Clinical Ltd. Takeda Israel obtained regulatory approval for DANYELZA in Israel in August 2022 and we obtained regulatory approval for DANYELZA in China in December 2022.
-In May 2023, we obtained regulatory approval for DANYELZA in Brazil.
+In May 2023, we obtained regulatory approval for DANYELZA in Brazil and in September 2023, Adium obtained regulatory approval for DANYELZA in Mexico.
 Accordingly, we and our existing and potential collaborators in jurisdictions outside the US, are subject to additional risks related to operating in foreign countries, including: